jake-knerr/js-style-guide/README.md

 Names should be more specific than broad architectural abstractions.

+This doesn't mean that you can't use these terms in your code.
+It means that you should not use these terms in your names.

 > Why?
 These terms are too generic and usually lead to confusion and poor organization.

 ### Identifiers